Skip to main content

 Platform: Web

 2. In Active Directory, on the Overview page, copy the Application (client) ID and Directory (tenant) ID values.
-In a separate tab, open the Tackle application and click on Account Settings > Marketplace >Microsoft (or Account Settings > Co-sell > Microsoft).
-Copy and paste the values from the Active Directory page into Tackle Account Settings in the fields indicated.
+In a separate tab, open the Tackle application and click on Integrations > Microsoft Marketplace (or Integrations > Microsoft Co-sell).
+Copy and paste the values from the Active Directory page into Tackle in the fields indicated.

 3. In the left menu in Active Directory, click Certificates & secrets.
 Click +New client secret.